konfiger/konfiger-nodejs/docs/index.md

 ## API Documentations

+Even though JavaScript is weakly type the package does type checking to ensure wrong datatype is not passed into the functions.

 ### KonfigerStream

 | Function        | Description
 | --------------- | -------------
-| KonfigerStream(filePath)  | initialize a new KonfigerStream object from the filePath.
-The default delimeter `=` and seperator `\n` is used.
-It throws en exception if the filePath does not exist
+| fileStream(filePath, delimeter, seperator, errTolerance)  | Initialize a new KonfigerStream object from the filePath.
+It throws en exception if the filePath does not exist or if the delimeter or seperator is not a single character.
+The last parameter is boolean if true the stream is error tolerant and does not throw any exception on invalid entry, only the first parameter is cumpulsory.
-| KonfigerStream(filePath, delimeter, seperator)  | initialize a new KonfigerStream object from the filePath.
-It throws en exception if the filePath does not exist or if the delimeter or seperator is not a single character
+| stringStream(rawString, delimeter, seperator, errTolerance)  | Initialize a new KonfigerStream object from a string.
+It throws en exception if the rawString is not a string or if the delimeter or seperator is not a single character.
+The last parameter is boolean if true the stream is error tolerant and does not throw any exception on invalid entry, only the first parameter is cumpulsory.
 | Boolean hasNext()  | Check if the KonfigerStream still has a key value entry, returns true if there is still entry, returns false if there is no more entry in the KonfigerStream
 | Array next()  | Get the next Key Value array from the KonfigerStream is it still has an entry.
 Throws an error if there is no more entry.
 Always use `hasNext()` to check if there is still an entry in the stream
 | void validateFileExistence(filePath)  | Validate the existence of the specified file path if it does not exist an exception is thrown